aleixrodriala/wa-tunnel/README.md

 ## TO-DO
 - Make an Android script to install node dependencies on termux
 - When Baileys supports calls, implement package sending through calls
-- Implement sending files for big data packages to reduce messages and maybe improve speed
+- ~~Implement sending files for big data packages to reduce messages and maybe improve speed~~
+- Cache socket responses to reduce even further the amount of messages sent
 - Documentation

 ## License